alexa-1/Reddit-media-downloader/README.md

-# Reddit-image-downloader
+# Reddit-media-downloader
-Downloads images from reddit links, including imgur, gfycat, direct links and reddit-hosted media.
+Downloads media from reddit links, including imgur, gfycat, direct links and reddit-hosted pages.

 ## NSFW Warning
 This project was designed for NSFW/pornographic content.
 It contains the names of explicit subreddits.